dcodev1702/azure_dcr_json_generator/README.md

 Post Condition:
 ----------------
 The sample file: e.g. sampleFilexxxxxxxxxx.json will be in $(pwd)/tmp <br />
-You can use this file when creating a Custom Log via DCR at the KQL transformation stage <br />
+You can use this file when creating a Custom Log in Log Analytics via DCR API at the KQL transformation stage <br />